hashed-io/hashed-network-portal-ui/docs/tutorials/native_bitcoin_vault_user_guide.md

 <img src="./assets/nbv_extended_keys_screen.png" style="width: 30vw; min-width: 250px">
 </div>

-2. Click on "Scan XPUB from Blue Wallet" button.
+2. Click "Scan XPUB from Blue Wallet" button.
 3. Open on your mobile the XPUB qr you got on previous steps.

     ***Note:*** If you don't have an XPUB yet please review <a href="#refCreateXPUB">How to create a new XPUB from Blue Wallet</a>.